saivarun97/Lambton-College/Semester 1/info.md

 All the courses that are completed during this semester.
-* 2022W CBD 2214 1 Big Data Fundamentals - Data Storage Networking
+*Big Data Fundamentals - Data Storage Networking
+ **- Unsupervised Learning Clustering
+ **- Starbucks data analysis
+ **- HeartWise - Heart Discease Predection

-* 2022W AML 1413 1 Introduction to Artificial Intelligence
+ *Introduction to Artificial Intelligence
-* 2022W AML 1214 1 Python Programming
+ **- Supervised and Unsupervised Learning on IRIS Data **- ANN on Credit Card Fraud Data

+ *Python Programming
+ **- Streamlit based Website with NLP apps like TTS and STT (google api's)

-* 2022W AML 1114 1 Data Science and Machine Learning
+ *Data Science and Machine Learning
+ **- Experiment on missing values
+ **- Exploratory Data Analysis on Adult Data